digital-asset/davl/model.md

 ### Different bosses?

 How do different bosses fit into this system?
 Can a worker have holiday allocated from multiple bosses?
-Does each boss represent a separate space, with privacy between spaces.. i.e. imagine each boss as being the representative for a different company.
+Does each boss represent a separate space, with privacy between spaces.. i.e. imagine each boss as being the representative for a different company?

 ### Need for aggregation, contract keys?

 Is there a reason to explicitly model the aggregation of holidays?
-If we do this, then we might want to ensure that there is only one contact per worker/boss pair or whatever, and so need contract keys. *But are we forced into doing this, or can we keep it simpler?* At least, let's be simpler for v1.
+If we do this, then we might want to ensure that there is only one contract per worker/boss pair, and so need contract keys. *But are we forced into doing this, or can we keep it simpler?* At least, let's be simpler for v1.